PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/approachs_to_learning.md

 As your experience of programming builds you will find that these resources do start to appear a lot simpler to understand than your initial impressions might lead you to believe.

-Only time and perseverence can improve your ability to learn new programming languages and concepts.
+Only time and perseverance can improve your ability to learn new programming languages and concepts.

 ## The Secret to Becoming Really Good at C++ Programming